 Mohair or Broadcloth covered the new for ’50, “non-sag” front seat springs.

-Under the hood sits the original 239 Flathead V8 which is paired with 3-speed manual transmission.
+Under the hood sits the original 239 Flathead V8 which is paired with a 3-speed manual transmission.

-Ford produced 398,060 Custom Deluxe Tudor cars for the 1950 model year and had a base price of $1,511.
-It was the biggest selling model for Ford that year.
+Ford produced 85,111 Custom Deluxe Club Coupe cars for the 1950 model year and had a base price of $1,511.
+This particular car cost the original owner $2,336.84 including all options and tax.